 Subjectively: By asking the client how they feel.
 Therefore as reported by the client and observed and noted verbatim within the report by the clinician.
 Some practical questions to ask would include - How have you been feeling recently?
 Have you been eating and sleeping normally?
 How are your energy levels?

-Objectively: This is how we, as clinicians observe and describe the client's mood.
-Note its consistency throughout the session, do they present as irritable, anxious, apathetic, dysthymic, euthymic, or elated?
+Objectively: This is how we, as clinicians, observe and describe the client's mood.
+Note its consistency throughout the session: Do they present as irritable, anxious, apathetic, dysthymia, euthymic, or elated?
 Is it appropriate and congruent with their affect?

 Affect is related to mood but is more interested in a client's presentation from moment to moment and assessed by observation alone of many factors aforementioned; voice, movement, posture, and expression.
-Some helpful descriptors to use in the MSE include; congruence, range, fluctuation, quality, and intensity.
+Some helpful descriptors to use in the MSE include:

 Content of thought: What do the thoughts contain?
 This could include things such as suicidal ideation, self-harm, obsession, or delusions.